 The increased rate of bone loss can lead to loose teeth as the bone recedes around the supporting tooth roots.
 When too much bone has been lost around a tooth, it will eventually become mobile and loose.

-The NIH Osteoporosis and Related Bone Diseases National Resource Center has a great resourceOpens in a new tab. on this topic.
+The NIH Osteoporosis and Related Bone Diseases National Resource Center has a great resource on this topic.

 Other causes of bad breath